Estates of the realm: Kingdom of Portugal

 In the Medieval Kingdom of Portugal, the "Cortes" was an assembly of representatives of the estates of the realm – the nobility, clergy and bourgeoisie.
 It was called and dismissed by the King of Portugal at will, at a place of his choosing.
 Cortes which brought all three estates together are sometimes distinguished as "Cortes-Gerais" (General Courts), in contrast to smaller assemblies which brought only one or two estates, to negotiate a specific point relevant only to them.

 Principality of Catalonia

-The Parliament of Catalonia was first established in 1283 as the Catalan Courts (Catalan: Corts Catalanes), according to American historian Thomas Bisson, and it has been considered by several historians as a model of medieval parliament.
+The Parliament of Catalonia was legally established in 1283 as the General Court of Catalonia (Catalan: Cort General de Catalunya), according to American historian Thomas Bisson, and it has been considered by several historians as a model of medieval parliament.
 For instance, English historian of constitutionalism Charles Howard McIlwain wrote that the General Court of Catalonia, during the 14th century, had a more defined organization and met more regularly than the parliaments of England or France.

 The roots of the parliament institution in Catalonia are in the Peace and Truce Assemblies (assemblees de pau i treva) that started in the 11th century.

-The members of the Catalan Courts were organized in the Three Estates (Catalan: Tres Estats or Tres Braços):
+The members of the General Court of Catalonia were organized in the Three Estates (Catalan: Tres Estats or Tres Braços):